 CorProminence d/b/a Core IR v.
+SCWorx

-SCWorx AAA Arbitration Case 01-22-0001-5709
+AAA Arbitration Case 01-22-0001-5709

 As previously disclosed, on April 25, 2022, the Company received a Demand for Arbitration along with a Statement of Claim filed by Core IR with the American Arbitration Association seeking damages in the amount of approximately \$190,000.00 arising out of a marketing and consulting agreement.
 The Company filed its answer, affirmative defenses and counterclaims on May 16, 2022.
-An arbitrator has been selected and the parties are engaged in discovery.
-Hearing dates have been scheduled for the week of March 20, 2023.
+By order of the arbitrator dated November 1, 2022, Core IR received permission to amend its Statement of Claim to increase its request for damages to \$257,545.63.
+The arbitration hearing commenced on March 20, 2023 and is currently continuing.